rehierl/abstract-properties/12-x-doctree-traversal/12-0-the-ordered-doctree/2-0-order-embedding.md

 * transitive if `aEb` and `bEc`, then also `aEc`

-This rule effectively states that, if a path `aPc` of two or more edges can be formed, then an edge `aEc` must exist that connects both of the endpoints of that path.
+This effectively states that, if a path `aPc` of two or more edges can be formed, then an edge `aEc` must exist that connects both of the endpoints of that path.
 Because of that, the rule can be generalized as follows:

 * transitive if `aPb`, then also `aEb`

-Note that a "transitive closure" operation will add an edge `aEb` for each path `aPb` that can be formed.
-In words: the transitive closure iteratively connects the endpoints of each path that can be formed over the existing edges.
+Note that a "transitive closure" will add an edge `aEb` for each path `aPb` that can be formed.
+Hence, the transitive closure iteratively connects the endpoints of each path that can be formed over the existing edges.
+Because of that, each edge in the transitive closure of a relation can be understood to state that a path of one or more edges can be formed in the source relation.

+* `aEb` in the transitive closure of `R` => a path can be formed over `R`

 With the above in mind, one can generalize the transitive reduction such that, if a path `aPb` of two or more edges exists, then an edge `aEb` (if it exists) will be dropped.
-Because of that, the order in which **implicit edges** such as `aEb` are removed during a transitive reduction is **non-relevant**.
+Because of that, the order in which **implicit edges** such as `aEb` are removed during a transitive reduction is non-relevant.

-* reduction: drop `aEb`, if a path `p(a,b)` exists such that `(p != (a,b))`
+* reduction := drop `aEb`, if a path `p(a,b)` exists such that `(p != (a,b))`

 <!-- ======================================================================= -->
 ## embedding a child order (2)